cfengine/documentation/reference/promise-types.markdown

 #### ifelapsed

-**Description**: The number of minutes before next allowed assessment of a promise is set using `ifelapsed`.
+**Description:** The number of minutes before next allowed assessment of a promise is set using `ifelapsed`.
 This overrides the global settings.
 Promises which take a long time to verify should usually be protected with a long value for this parameter.